danistefanovic/hooka/README.md

 **Hooka** is a webhook server written in Node, which allows you to easily create HTTP endpoints to trigger the execution of configured commands.

+**Webhook** is a way for an app to provide other applications with real time information.

 ## Installation

 ```